chanoking/chanoking/README.md

 ####  :wave: Welcome to my github profile !
 I'm mostly using nestjs based on typescript 🫶

 #### :wave: I believe that second chances will form the best results.
-I'm under the starts and I would think they would be linear in the future for sure.
+I'm under the stars and I think they would be linear in the future for sure.
 I'll do my best so that 0 to 1.</p>

  <br/>